ansys/pypim/doc/source/integration.rst

    mapdl = launch_mapdl()

-However, this code does not launch PyPIM for use:
+However, this code does not use PyPIM:

 .. code:: python